emmercm/www/src/blog/starting-a-metalsmith-project.md

 11. Clean the output directory.
 12. Output all files.

-As of writing this website was built using Metalsmith and 44 plugins.
+As of writing this website is built using Metalsmith and 44 plugins.

-In this tutorial we'll first set up a blank project and then we'll continue to iterate on it multiple times adding plugins and source files as we go.
+In this tutorial we'll first set up a blank project and then we'll continue to iterate on it by adding additional plugins and source files.

 ## Setting up Metalsmith

 Setting up a Metalsmith project is a lot like setting up any other Node.js project, in the end you'll have a `package.json` and `package-lock.json`, `index.js`, and other source files throughout.

+This guide assumes you already have Node.js installed.

 ### 1. Directory structure

-The official Metalsmith examples recommend a certain directory structure so we'll stick to that.
-Throughout this guide I will continue to list the directory structure to help make things clearer.
+The official Metalsmith examples recommend a certain directory structure, so we'll stick to that.
+Throughout this guide I will continue to list the directory tree to keep things clear.

 Go ahead and make a new directory for your project and a `src/` directory under that: